anshulsanan/smart_wear/index.md

 # Week11 (Nov 13)

 **Power Up:**

 I faced many obstacles with the code and my sensor as I bought a sparkfun sensor which is compatible mostly with arduino microcontroller .
 So , I have to take it to next level and download some plug-ins and libraries which took some time but finally worked at last.

+**Progress Report-**

+Due to only availibility of adafruit files , I had to make changes in the LIS3DH python file which successfully compiled and worked with my sensor.

 ![lis3dh](https://user-images.githubusercontent.com/43185859/49110905-b311c780-f25c-11e8-9c8d-693c720bd9f8.jpg)